G1TCODE/seasharp11dotnet7_Directed_Project_4.2/README.md

 The class library contains an array of all of the prime numbers up to 1,000 and the definition of a method that contains an algorithm for determining which of those prime numbers are associated with the user's entry.

-The toughest parts of this project for me were type conversions, utilizing proper syntax, and algorithm design.
-The files uploaded in this repository represent Version2 of the project.
-While it is far from perfect, I have cleaned up a lot of the code from my original attempt.
+The toughest parts of this project for me were type conversions, adding project references, unit testing, and algorithm design.
+The files uploaded in this repository represent Version 3 of the project.
+While it is far from perfect, I have cleaned up a lot of the code from my original and second attempt.

 I understand that this code may be more complex than is necessary, and that it could probably be faster and more efficient.
 If you have any suggestions for code improvement or resources that would help me along, please send them my way!